 Yes.
 If you travel outside the U.S. while on OPT, you will need the following: (1) Travel signature on page 3 of I-20 (2) EAD Card (3) Original employment letter showing you have valid employment (4) Valid Passport and (5) Valid Visa.
 If you try to re-enter the U.S. without proof of valid employment, you may be denied entrance by Customs and Border Patrol (CPB).
 ISSS also recommends you travel with original copies of your academic transcripts.
 Click here for more information regarding travel.

 Your visa status (F-1) does not change while on OPT.
-You still considered to be in F-1 status while on OPT and must abide by all F-1 regulations
+You are still considered in F-1 status while on OPT and must abide by all F-1 regulations

 No. If the position you are "volunteering" for will be the same position for which you will be paid for once your employment authorization begins (when you have the EAD card with a valid start date), then ISSS does not recommend you work in an unpaid capacity.
 Your employer may be violating U.S. federal labor laws by permitting you to work in an unpaid capacity in a position which is normally compensated for similar workers.

 No, you are not required, but it is strongly advised that you do.
 You can continue your insurance with Georgia State University’s provider Pearce & Pearce; however, you will have to pay the individual rate which may be higher than what you are currently paying.
 You need to renew your coverage no later than your existing coverage expires.
 Most students on OPT elect to be insured through their employer.
 If you are not employed, you may need to explore other private company’s insurance plans to find one suitable for your needs